idptools/goose/docs/variant_generation.rst

 .. code-block:: python

     test='RGNNLAGIVLGAAGAMNGRTEGRKGEQTHGKSGNDDRGHTGDRSHGNKNRGE'
-    create.asymmetry_var(test, 'increase', ['G'], number_changes=20)
+    create.asymmetry_var(test, 'increase', ['G', 'T'], number_changes=20)
-    RNNLAIVLGGGGGGGGGGGGGAAAMNRTERKEQTHKSNDDRHTDRSHNKNRE
+    'RNNLAIVLAAAMNRTERKEQHKSNDDRHGGTGGGGGGGGGGTGDRSHNKNRE'

 The hydro_class_var()
 ----------------------

 ``hydro_class_var()`` - Like the ``constant_class_var()``, properties and the order / number of amino acids by class is held constant.
 However, hydropathy can be increased or decreased within this constraint. *Note* - because classes of residues are constraints, there are limits to how much you can increase or decrease the hydropathy of any specific sequence.
-If you go past the maximum change, GOOSE will raise an error where the error message specifies the minimum and maximum possible values for your sequence (see below).
+If you go past the maximum change, GOOSE will raise an error (see below).

 **Example decreasing hydropathy** -
 The starting hydropathy of the sequence below is  2.0272.
 Let's raise it to around 2.7.